Blog Post

 Make sure your site loads quickly.
 Images and media can slow a site down.
 Not good for user experience, and Google will penalise.

 HTTPS is another positive signal to Google.
-This is where information passed between browser and user is encrypted.
+This is where information passed between the browser and the user is encrypted.

 Pages should be readable for users with visual impairments.

-Using Google Search Console, add a SiteMap.
-Google uses a Sitemap to inspect the structure of the site.
+Using Google Search Console, add a Sitemap.
+Google uses a Sitemap to inspect the site’s structure.

-Good content is extremely necessary for better rank.
-No content and little maintenance can explain why is a website is not listed well on Google.
+Good content is essential for better rankings.
+Lack of content and little maintenance can explain why a website is not well listed on Google.

 Quality content writing is actually not hard, as long as you know your business and clients.
 I find most entrepreneurs are passionate about their business.
 Content ideas can be found through analysing the site and its users.

-Research must be done into medium volume key terms that have low competition.
-Then an informative post written around those key terms.
+Research must be conducted on medium-volume key terms with low competition.
+Then an informative post is written around those key terms.

 Producing content is not a quick fix.
 It takes time and effort to produce really good content and can take a year or more to start seeing results.